Produced in collaboration with CLL Society and The Leukemia & Lymphoma Society.

 A diagnosis of chronic lymphocytic leukemia (CLL) can be a challenging experience for patients, families, and caregivers.
 Learning about the condition and the available treatment, resource, and support options can help patients successfully navigate the disease.

-You are invited to join us on Friday, August 6, at 3:00 pm for a live 1-hour online session, “Navigating Treatment with BTK Inhibitors,” led by Dr. Matthew Davids, Associate Professor of Medicine at Harvard Medical School and Associate Director, Center for Chronic Lymphocytic Leukemia, at the Dana-Farber Cancer Institute.
-A CLL patient being treated with a BTK inhibitor will share their perspective, while the expert panel explores the latest findings on long-term efficacy, side-effect management, and adopting healthy lifestyles to improve outcomes.
+Dr. Matthew Davids, Associate Professor of Medicine at Harvard Medical School and Associate Director, Center for Chronic Lymphocytic Leukemia, at the Dana-Farber Cancer Institute., along with an expert panel explores the latest findings on long-term efficacy, side-effect management, and adopting healthy lifestyles to improve outcomes.
+A CLL patient being treated with a BTK inhibitor will share their perspective.

 This educational module is the first in a series specifically designed to help patients and caregivers understand the available treatment options for CLL across the continuum of care, learn about the details of BTK-inhibitor treatments, and confidently talk with their doctors and other clinicians to align their goals and priorities for care.